 For larger tattoos: I will simply use plastic wrap.
 Plastic wrap only needs to stay on for 3 - 4 hours.
 Follow the Removal and Washing instructions below.

-For small to medium size tattoos: I will use Saniderm.
+For small to medium size tattoos: I will use a second skin bandage.
 First designed to help heals cuts and burns by the medical field.
 It is a very thin, transparent, flexible film used to protect new tattoos against fluids, friction, bacteria, and viruses.
-Unlike plastic films, Saniderm is breathable which allows moisture vapor and oxygen exchange while providing a barrier from contaminants.
+Unlike plastic films, the second skin is breathable which allows moisture vapor and oxygen exchange while providing a barrier from contaminants.

 Your body will tell you what it likes and what it doesn't.
 If the bandage creates any irritation, remove as soon as you can, following the instructions below.

 You cannot workout with this bandage on, as sweat will get trapped inside.

 You may shower while the second skin is on.

 Do not take baths, use saunas or soak your tattoo.

 Do not let the shower water run directly on the tattoo.

 - If the bandage has been compromised, remove immediately the bandage and follow instructions below.